-- 14. The CEO will cause the necessary due diligence to be performed for Board-appointed serviceprovidersNamed Service Providers, as listed in the Board Procurement and Contracting Policy-Charter, and will provide the Board with appropriate recommendations, in accordance with the Procurement and Contracting Policy and the Investment Policy Statement of the Board. - 14.15.
-The CEO may hire other service providers, consistent with the Operating Budget and the Procurement and Contracting Policy and other policies of the Board, provided that the Board has not specifically retained the authority to hire such service providers.
+- 14. The CEO will cause the necessary due diligence to be performed for Board-appointed service providers Named Service Providers, as listed in the Board Procurement and Contracting Policy-Charter, and will provide the Board with appropriate recommendations, in accordance with the Procurement and Contracting Policy and the Investment Policy Statement of the Board - the Procurement and Contracting Policy and other policies of the Board, provided that the Board has not specifically retained the authority to hire such service providers.